1 - Getting Started

 This is Getting Started Installation guide with minikube.

-Note :- This Guide is not for production, but for developer only.
+Note :- This Guide is for developer only.

 Cloudforet-Minikube Architecture